 Essential tremor: Introduction

 Tremor, or uncontrollable shaking, is a common symptom of neurological disorders such as Parkinson disease, head trauma, and stroke.
-However, many people with tremor have ... more about Essential tremor.
+However, many people with tremor ... more about Essential tremor.

 Essential tremor: It is a progressive neurological disease whose most recognizable feature is a tremor of the arms that is apparent during voluntary movements such as eating and writing.